 Do: Have a small aiming dot

 Most animals we hunt have a four inch (or bigger) kill zone.
 That does not mean we should draw a four inch circle and call it good.
 The four inch circle is fine, but there should be a smaller aiming dot in the middle of that four inch circle.
-When you zero your scope using a 1/2” dot it makes hitting the four inch circle seem a little easier.
+When you zero your scope using a small (1/2" or smaller) dot, it makes hitting the four inch circle seem a little easier.
 “Aim small, miss small.”

 As hunters, we often prepare all year for a split second shot opportunity.
 Do not let all that time, money, and effort be wasted because these fundamentals of zeroing were not followed.
-Good luck to everyone this hunting season.
+Good luck to everyone during their hunting season.
 Until next time, enjoy the experience.